marcelomnc/score-10pin-bowling/README.md

         Line Number: 3
         Line: 67723     ughgg
-        Error: Line has a value for 'knocked down pins' field that is not a number and not an F
+        Error: Line has a value for 'knocked down pins' field that is not a number neither an F

         Line Number: 4
         Line: